 If you have sluggish diamine oxidase activity in your body, DAO supplements can be really helpful.

 So for these reasons, they are the best digestive enzymes for histamine intolerance.
-These supplement are also helpful for mast cell activation syndrome.
+These supplements are also helpful for mast cell activation syndrome.

 Companies that have GMP certification and great reviews are the best DAO supplement brands.